commonsguy/cwac-netsecurity/docs/ADVANCED_USAGE.markdown

 These configuration methods are optional:

-- `noTOFU()` is to disable automatic trust-on-first-use behavior, described below
+- `noTOFU()` is to disable automatic trust-on-first-use behavior, described below.

-- `cacheSize()` indicates how many domains' worth of memorized certificates should be held in cache (default: 128)
+- `cacheSize()` indicates how many domains' worth of memorized certificates should be held in cache (default: 128).

+- `forDomains()` indicates which domains should be memorized; all other domains will be ignored, as if this `TrustManager` were not involved.
+The default is to memorize all domains.
+This method takes a `DomainMatchRule`, described in detail later in this page.

 ### Adding the MemorizingTrustManager